Matched betting is still one of the most reliable ways to make money online in 2026 (but only if you approach it properly).

 - Total funds (in bookie accounts/bank/e-wallet)

-Keeping records, mostly likely via Excel, is so important when matched betting.
-Working in these area’s will show you what the most effective use of your time is.
+Keeping records, most likely via Excel, is so important when matched betting.
+Working in these areas will show you what the most effective use of your time is.

-You’ll no doubt have heard plenty of people brag about how matched betting has given others the chance to be “free” with finances, time and generally love being their own boss.
+You’ll no doubt have heard plenty of people talk about how matched betting has given others the chance to be “free” with finances, time and generally love being their own boss.

 The problem is, most people are terrible at being their own boss.